sdarmon/tree/README.md

 ## Analysis of the data

 For the given data, I could get this output : 6840 valid quadruplets have been found over 4823 trees.
-There are 2998 non-valid trees and 682 empty trees.
+There are 2998 invalid trees and 682 empty trees.

 Among the valid trees, 23 of them aren't induced subtrees.
 For example, in the tree of the gene `ENSGT00840000129874`, there are three quadruplets and one of which isn't an induced subtree.